All Episodes

 So you've got the diplomatic route, demonstrable failure elsewhere in the Middle East for 30 or 40 years.

-Ditto in Iran, uh a different route taken in Iraq, and Iraq poses no threat to that region.
+Ditto in Iran, a different route taken in Iraq, and Iraq poses no threat to that region.

 Iraq poses no threat to us any longer.

-There are lessons to be learned, and that's step in Afghanistan nozen pose any threat to that region or us either.
+Afghanistan doesn't pose any threat to that region or us either.

-Uh they're trying to spread their base to other places in Africa now, but those two countries are off the board.
+They're trying to spread their base to other places in Africa now, but those two countries are off the board.

-Fastest three hours in media, two of them gone already.
+Fastest three hours in media.

-Another big one though, lurking right around the corner.
+Another big one, though, lurking right around the corner.

 Export Selection